nttmcp/Compute.Api.Powershell/Supplemental/README.md

 -iops - If the speed is set to PROVISIONEDIOPS this parameter must be specified to an integer for the number of iops

+##### Example Run
+In this example we're changing a disk to STANDARD speed.
+Credentials are first obtained and then passed into the script.
+During the run the script outputs the payload sent to the API.
+Finally the $? command can be used to determine if the script succeeded (which it did in this case).

+`$cred = Get-Credential`

+`PS C:\pscripts\release> Set-CaasChangeDiskSpeedProvIops -apiPath api-ash99-dev.mcp-services.net -orgId a32ef0e8-d9aa-4e86-b617-d03673a031a3 -diskId d526e557-5822-43b3-8a30-8339629bc1c8 -speed STANDARD -cred $cred`

+Changing Disk speed: Payload:
+{
+        "id" : "d526e557-5822-43b3-8a30-8339629bc1c8",
+        "speed": "STANDARD"
+        }

+`PS C:\pscripts\release> $?`
+True

 ###### Valid Disk Speed Settings
 Valid settings for the *speed* parameter are one of ECONOMY, STANDARD, HIGHPERFORMANCE, PROVISIONEDIOPS